yonzilch/blog/content/posts/use-rclone-for-s3-sync.md

 then files in `static-yon-4everland` will sync to `static-yon-cloudflare`

-So you just need set a cronjob make it run regularly.
+So you just need to set a cronjob so that it would run regularly.

 e.g.